 Hopemead is a tiny and unassuming state park that is one of Connecticut’s ‘scenic reserves‘.
 There is a short out and back hiking trail as well as access to Gardner Lake.
 I visited in the Winter of 2018 and while there is a bit to explore I think the main draw of this park is secluded swimming access to Gardner Lake.

 The trail here is a straightforward out and back on what must be the former driveway of the Fuller summer estate.
 Though a bit wet during my visit, the trail was easy and flat walking passing between high stonewalls until it reached the water.
 On a tiny bluff above the water you can find the remains of the house and barn that were torn down once the land was sold to the state.

 A small side trail provides access from the adjacent Laurel-Lock Campgrounds.

 This spot seems to a secluded option for swimming as opposed to the much more popular Gardner Lake State Park.
 There are only 2-3 tiny beaches on the Hopemead shoreline so they often fill up quick.

 Purchased for $98,000 from Harriet Louise Fuller and Charlotte Fuller-Eastman in 1954, through funds set aside by George Dudley Seymour.
 The state park was established in 1955.
-Their women’s father James E. Fuller originally named the property Camp Charmarlou for his daughter’s names, but later changed it to Hopemead (meadow of hope).
-The property had been the farm of Solomon Gardner (son of the David Gardner that Gardner Lake is named for) in the 1800s.
+The women’s father James E. Fuller originally named the property Camp Charmarlou for his daughter’s names, but later changed it to Hopemead (meadow of hope).
+The property had been the farm of Solomon Gardner (son of the David Gardner for whom Gardner Lake is named) in the 1800s.